 Trinidad & Tobago | Caribbean | South America

-We provide a wide variety of services to both land and marine based projects including Offshore Oil and Gas Exploration and Production Drilling, Industrial Plants, Marine Seismic Surveys, Port Development, Onshore Oil and Gas Activities and environmental research.
+We provide a wide variety of services to both land and marine based projects including Offshore Oil and Gas Exploration and Production Drilling, Industrial Plants, Marine Seismic Surveys, Port Development, Onshore Oil and Gas Activities, Shoreline Monitoring and Management, Climate Vulnerability Assessments and environmental research.

 We are ideally placed to conduct environmental monitoring services to ensure regulatory compliance in Trinidad and Tobago and the wider Caribbean.